How to Build a Rainwater Harvesting System in Schools

 6. Use the Collected Water

 • Garden Projects: Use the collected rainwater to irrigate a school garden.
-Students can participate in and maintaining a green space, reinforcing the benefits of water conservation.
+Students can participate in planting and maintaining a green space, reinforcing the benefits of water conservation.

 • Cleaning: Rainwater can be used for cleaning outdoor areas, reducing the use of potable water for such tasks.